Mahmoud al-Mashhadani: Personal life

-Political work
+Political career

 He was nominated to the speakership by the IAF after the main coalition in the Council of Representatives, the United Iraqi Alliance, objected to the nomination of Tariq Al-Hashimi.
 He was nominated as part of a deal on government posts between the IAF, UIA and Kurdistani Alliance.
 He was unanimously elected to the speakership on April 22, 2006, receiving 159 votes against 97 spoilt and 10 abstentions.

 In June 2006, he met with U.S. President George W. Bush during Bush's "surprise visit" to Iraq.
 Upon his return to Washington, Bush said the following about Mashhadani at a press conference:

 The Sunni—I was impressed, by the way, by the Speaker—Denny Hastert told me I'd like him; Denny met with him.
 And I was impressed by him.
 He's a fellow that had been put in prison by Saddam and, interestingly enough, put in prison by us.
 And he made a decision to participate in the government.
 And he was an articulate person.
 He talked about running the parliament.
 It was interesting to see a person that could have been really bitter talk about the skills he's going to need to bring people together to run the parliament.
 And I found him to be a hopeful person.

 They tell me that he wouldn't have taken my phone call a year ago—I think I might have shared this with you at one point in time—and there I was, sitting next to the guy.
 And I think he enjoyed it as much as I did.
 It was a refreshing moment.

 According to senior Iraq government officials, Dr. Mashhadani had been imprisoned by the United States because of his affiliations with Ansar al-Islam and Jaish Ansar al-Sunna in 2004.

 In July 2006 Mashhadani told Al-Sharqiyah television the killings and kidnappings were the fault of "Jews, Israelis and Zionists...using Iraqi money and oil to frustrate the Islamic movement in Iraq".
 He said the perpetrators were linked to Mossad and received their orders from Tel Aviv.
 He warned "the day will come when we purge our country of them".